 \textbf{Acquisition function.} The acquisition function plays a critical role in BO by guiding the selection of the next source training task.
-At each decision step \( k \), the task \( x_k \) is chosen by maximizing the acquisition function, as denoted by $x_k=\argmax_x a(x;x_{(1:k-1)})$.
-Especially in our case, the acquisition function can be designed as the expected marginal improvement of generalized performance across all tasks.
-One effective strategy employed in the acquisition function is the upper confidence bound (UCB) acquisition function, which considers the trade-off between the expected performance of a task based on current models (exploitation) and the measure of uncertainty associated with the task's outcome (exploration).
+At each decision step $ k $, the task $ x_k $ is chosen by maximizing the acquisition function, as denoted by $x_k=\argmax_x a(x;\jhedit{x_{1:k-1}})$.
+One effective strategy employed in the acquisition function is the upper confidence bound (UCB) acquisition function, which considers the trade-off between the expected performance of a task based on the current task (exploitation) and the measure of uncertainty associated with the task's outcome (exploration) \cite{srinivas_information-theoretic_2012}.
+Especially in our case, the acquisition function can be designed \jhedit{as UCB function subtracted by generalization gap and so-far best performance}.
 It is defined as follows: